lagartoflojo/gulp-inline-image-path/README.md

-Convert and replace src attrs within your data.
+Convert and replace the image src from your HTML.

 ## Example